ivoronin/labelflared/README.md

 - `CLOUDFLARED_TOKEN` - Base64 encoded cloudflared token.
 Required.
 - `CLOUDFLARED_CONFIG_DIR` - Path to cloudflared config directory.
 Defaults to `/etc/cloudflared`.
 - `LABEL_PREFIX` - Initial segment of a label that you can alter to form distinct sets of containers and their corresponding cloudflared instances.
 Defaults to `labelflared`.
+- `SETTLEDOWN_TIMEOUT` - time in seconds to wait for things to stop changing before updating cloudflared configuration.
+Defaults to 5.

 Label Syntax
 ============